Senate Democrats limit eligibility for stimulus checks in $1.9 trillion COVID bill

 Democrats are passing the bill through budget reconciliation, a process which allows for limited debate time and for legislation to pass with a simple majority.
 There will be 20 hours of debate on the package in the Senate, followed by a "vote-a-rama" in which senators vote on a series of proposed amendments in quick succession.
 Amendments require simple majority support in order to be added to the bill.

-Although most amendments are expected to be offered by Republicans seeking to make the process politically painful for Democrats, Senator Bernie Sanders has said he will introduce an amendment to raise the minimum wage to $15 an hour, and moderate Democrats could present the $300 weekly proposal as an amendment.
+Most amendments are expected to be offered by Republicans seeking to make the process politically painful for Democrats, but Senator Bernie Sanders has said he will introduce an amendment to raise the minimum wage to $15 an hour.

+Although the bill is largely expected to pass along party lines, Republican Senator Lisa Murkowski indicated to reporters on Wednesday that she hadn't made a decision yet on how she would vote.
+Although she said she "can't stand" that the bill is not entirely focused on the coronavirus, she called herself "Listening Lisa" because she would be listening to what the final proposal would be.

 The stimulus check is one of the most popular provisions of the bill, known as the American Rescue Plan.
 According to a poll by Monmouth University released Wednesday, 68% say of Americans say that the checks should remain at $1,400 even if it means the bill passes with just single-party support.
 Increasing additional unemployment benefits from $300 to $400 per week is also popular, with support from 67% of Americans.